Kui Mang, 190.70km - Thailand

 (It is difficult to know which of the Kuii Camp the Western Australians were sent to – we apologise as we are forced to estimate)

 Kui Yae camp was located about 4 kms from River Kwae Noi and located near to the railway on the west side. (today the railway is in fact the main and only route travelling north in Thailand.)

-This atap-hutted camp was already established and occupied by 1,700 Dutch which proved a problem for the Australians as their food supplies, etc. were dictated by already established Dutch.
+This atap-hutted camp was already established and occupied by 1,700 Dutch which proved a problem for the Australians as their food supplies, and work parties etc. were dictated by already established Dutch.
 They received the ‘rough’ end of the stick’.